 If you’re travelling as a family you need to declare cash over €10,000.

-Download and complete form C9011 ‘Cash declaration’ (PDF, 56KB) or get a copy at the port or airport.
+Download and fill in form C9011 or get a copy at the port or airport.

-Make a copy - if you fill in the form at the port or airport, it automatically makes a carbon copy, if you download and complete the form, print 2 copies.
+Make a copy - if you fill in the form at the port or airport, it automatically makes a carbon copy.

 You could face a penalty of up to £5,000 if you don’t declare your cash or give incorrect information.